Hellenistic philosophy

-Hellenistic philosophy is Ancient Greek philosophy corresponding to the Hellenistic period in Ancient Greece, from the death of Alexander the Great in 323 BC to the Battle of Actium in 31 BC.
+Hellenistic philosophy is Ancient Greek philosophy corresponding to the Hellenistic period in Ancient Greece, from the death of Alexander the Great in 323 BCE to the Battle of Actium in 31 BCE.
 The dominant schools of this period were the Stoics, the Epicureans and the Skeptics.

 Background

-The preceding classical period in Ancient Greek philosophy had centered around Socrates (c.
+The preceding classical period in Ancient Greek philosophy had centered on Socrates (c.
 470–399 BC), whose students Antisthenes, Aristippus, and Plato went on to found Cynicism, Cyrenaicism, and Platonism, respectively.
-Plato taught Aristotle who founded the Peripatetic school and in turn, had tutored Alexander the Great.
+Plato taught Aristotle who created the Peripatetic school and in turn had tutored Alexander the Great.
 Socrates' thought was therefore influential for many of these schools of the period, leading them to focus on ethics and how to reach eudaimonia.